The Real World: Denver: After filming

 After the cast left the Real World house, all seven of them appeared to discuss their experiences both during and since their time on the show, Welcome to the Mile High Club: The Real World Denver Reunion, which premiered on May 23, 2007, and was hosted by Susie Castillo.

 At the 2008 The Real World Awards Bash, Davis and Tyrie won "Best Fight", Colie won "Biggest Playa" and Brooke won "Best Meltdown" (for which she was nominated twice.
 Other nominees included Alex and Jenn, as well as Brooke and Jenn (and Tyrie) for "Steamiest Scene", Tyrie for "Best Brush with the Law", Jenn for "Hottest Female" and "Best Dance-Off", and Alex for "Hottest Male".

 In 2016, Tyrie Ballard welcomed his first daughter, named Elyssa Diem in honor of the late Diem Brown.

 Davis Mallory has been sober since 2017.
 That same year, he released his first EP, Loud.
 In 2018, he dropped a video for his single "Sun & Moon".
 His discography also includes a song he wrote in memory of Diem Brown titled "Beautiful Girls".

-In 2019, Colie Edison started serving as the CEO of the Professional Bowlers Association and later appeared on season 10 of Undercover Boss.
+In 2019, Colie Edison started as CEO of the Professional Bowlers Association and later appeared on season 10 of Undercover Boss.

 Jenn Grijalva's first son, Thiago Angelo Diaz was born in January 2021.